iptch/go-techbier-2024/slides/theory.md

     }

     for k2, v2 := range m2 {
-        // can be written without the ok, will panic on failure v1, ok := m1[k2]
+        // Can be written without the ok, will panic on failure v1, ok := m1[k2]
         if ok && v1 == v2 {
             fmt.Printf("%s is present and equal in both maps\n", k2)